the avi amalanshu lair

-Welcome.
-I'm a 5th year masters student studying Vision & Intelligent Systems at IIT Kharagpur.
+welcome. i'm a fifth year masters student studying vision & intelligent systems at IIT Kharagpur.

 About Me

 I'm an undergrad at IIT Kharagpur.
 I'll graduate in 2025 with a B.Tech in ECE and M.Tech in Vision & Intelligent Systems.
 I'm broadly interested in MLSys.
-My overarching goal is to develop AI algorithms and systems which are democratic & useable.
+My overarching goal is to develop AI algorithms and systems which are democratic & usable.
+My feeble attempts at doing so thus far have been supported by Boeing, IITKGPF-USA and the NSF.
 This is me.

 In my free time, I code goofy mini-projects, most of which never make it to my GitHub out of embarassment.
 I enjoy playing and watching sports (especially basketball).
 I also spread vitriol online through my blog.
 I've represented IITKGP twice in word games at the collegiate level.
 Recently, I've taken a liking to competitive programming and CTFs.
 I did say I liked computers.